 Final Thoughts About Nikko Toshogu Shrine

-Toshogu Shrine just might be my favourite shrine we visited in Japan.
+Toshogu Shrine just might be my favourite shrine we visited during our two weeks in Japan.
 Most others we saw would be considered modest compared to Toshogu.
 It was so golden and elaborate- anything that could be decorated was!